About

 Technical Background

-On the systems side, I’ve studied topics such as computer systems, algorithms, databases, and robotics planning.
+On the systems side, I’ve studied topics such as deep learning, computer systems, algorithms, and robotics planning.
 On the quantitative side, I’ve taken courses in probability, statistical inference, regression, computer vision, and machine learning.
 I’m also a Teaching Assistant at CMU for probability and statistical inference and I really enjoyed working with students and helping them to learn!